UCLM-ARCO/uclm-arco.github.io/recipes/content/integrating_metamotionr_with_python.md

 # Read a measure from a sensor

 Like it was said before, the MetaMotionR device is formed by several sensors.
-The most important sensors, and those to which the library gives access are the **Acceleromter** and the **Gyro** sensor.
+The most important sensors, and those to which the library gives access to, are the **Acceleromter** and the **Gyro** sensor.
 In order to access to the measures of this sensors, a `MetaMotion` instance has two attributes representing it, `accelerometer` and `gyroscope`.
 Following, we are going to see an example in which we are going to read the **acceleration**.

 In order to read the acceleration, the first step is to active and initialize the accelerometer.
-For this purpose you must invoke the method `setup_accelerometer` in order to active and initialize the accelerometer sensor.
+For this purpose you must invoke the method `setup_accelerometer` with the aim of active and initialize the accelerometer sensor.
 If you don't do this, and you try to access the `accelerometer` sensor, an exception will be raised.

 {{<code py>}}